oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Older Current Release Date than Revision History
 <older-current-release-date-than-revision-history>
-It MUST be tested that the Current Release Date is not older than the `date` of the newest item in Revision History.
-As the timestamps might use different timezones, the sorting and comparison MUST take timezones into account.
+It SHALL be tested that the Current Release Date is not older than the `date` of the newest item in Revision History.
+As the timestamps might use different timezones, the sorting and comparison SHALL take timezones into account.

 The relevant path for this test is: